Soniaprogram/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-* Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-* In your description, address the following questions:
-* What metric or metrics are you going to test?
-* What is the null hypothesis or alternative hypothesis?
-* What statistical test would you use to test the hypothesis?
-And why?
-* What data is needed to run the statistical test?

-I would perform a ANOVA test comparing means of continuous numerical variables across a number of groups.
+Fuel efficiency definitely factors into consumer appeal for a vehicle.
+Therefore, I would perform a ANOVA test comparing means of continuous numerical variables across a number of groups.
+I would aim to test means of a single dependent variable across a single independent variable within multiple groups.
 For instance, I would test MPG across different vehicle classes (Sedan, SUV, Truck, etc).
 Then using this data, I would compare the fuel efficiency for MechaCar products versus local competitors.
-We would aim to reject the <b>null hypothesis</b> (that there is no statistical difference in MPG for MechaCar products and non MechaCar products) to determine that there is actually a statisical difference between the MPG of MechCar products and local competitors which would be the <b>alternative hypothesis</b>.
+We would aim to reject the <b>null hypothesis</b> (that there is no statistical difference in MPG for MechaCar products and non MechaCar products) to determine that there is actually a statistical difference between the MPG of MechCar products and local competitors which would be the <b>alternative hypothesis</b>.